-6 dead, including 4 residents, after extremist raid in Kenya
+4 children shot dead in latest al-Shabab attack in Kenya

 Al-Shabab has vowed retribution on Kenya for deploying its troops in 2011 to fight the extremists in neighboring Somalia, where the group is based.
 Garissa county borders Somalia and Lamu county is nearby.

-The extremists often target police as well as civilian targets including buses and schools, mainly in the border region.
+The extremists often target police as well as civilian targets including buses, schools and infrastructure, mainly in the border region.